 This will be a rich and rounded experience as you go beyond the contextual study of art, architecture and design.
 You'll explore the power of images to influence debates, both historically and in the present day, and develop transferable skills in visual literacy.
-As you progress, you'll acquire critical skills that address the subject area's place in the wider humanities and as a component in the creative and cultural industries.
+As you progress, you'll acquire critical skills that address the place of art history and visual cultures both in the wider humanities, and in the creative or cultural industries.

-- Explore images and artefacts from a wide range of periods and places. - Become familiar with different approaches to the study of visual, spatial and material culture. - Gain skills in visual literacy, criticism and analysis that will make you highly employable. - Develop your own research project, with the support of your tutor, for the final module of your degree.
+- Explore images and artefacts from a wide range of periods and places. - Become familiar with different approaches to the study of visual, spatial and material culture. - Gain skills in visual literacy, criticism and analysis that will make you highly employable. - Develop your own research project for the final module of your degree.